 How is feedback being collected?

-All feedback is welcome and encouraged.
-The chancellor’s office will work with the Faculty Senate and Graduate Council to receive feedback through formal mechanisms.
-In addition, feedback is being gathered at meetings as well as through an online feedback form.
-The form will be available throughout the review and implementation processes.
+All feedback continues to be welcome and encouraged.
+The chancellor’s office has been working with the Faculty Senate and Graduate Council to receive feedback through formal mechanisms.
+In addition, feedback has been gathered at meetings as well as through an online feedback form.

 How will academic reorganization help stem enrollment decline?

 Our academic programs will be stronger due to the synergy and knowledge created by cross-disciplinary collaboration.
 Stronger programs will attract strong students.
 It will also free resources needed to reinforce and add programs to meet student demand and need.
 Finally, better aligning programs under schools will make it easier for prospective students to find what they are looking for and see more career paths, and we will be better able to market programs to students based on their interests.